Nitric oxide

-Nitric oxide (nitrogen oxide, nitrogen monooxide, or nitrogen monoxide) is a colorless gas with the formula NO. It is one of the principal oxides of nitrogen.
+Nitric oxide (nitrogen oxide, nitrogen mono-oxide, or nitrogen monoxide) is a colorless gas with the formula NO. It is one of the principal oxides of nitrogen.
 Nitric oxide is a free radical: it has an unpaired electron, which is sometimes denoted by a dot in its chemical formula (^{•}N=O or ^{•}NO).
 Nitric oxide is also a heteronuclear diatomic molecule, a class of molecules whose study spawned early modern theories of chemical bonding.

 An important intermediate in industrial chemistry, nitric oxide forms in combustion systems and can be generated by lightning in thunderstorms.
+High temperatures of hydrogen combustion in an oxygen-rich environment, with atmospheric nitrogen present, can also result in breaking of N≡N bonds, forming toxic NOx if no exhaust scrubbing is done.
 In mammals, including humans, nitric oxide is a signaling molecule in many physiological and pathological processes.
 It was proclaimed the "Molecule of the Year" in 1992.
 The 1998 Nobel Prize in Physiology or Medicine was awarded for discovering nitric oxide's role as a cardiovascular signalling molecule.
 Its impact extends beyond biology, with applications in medicine, such as the development of sildenafil (Viagra), and in industry, including semiconductor manufacturing.

-Nitric oxide should not be confused with nitrogen dioxide (NO_{2}), a brown gas and major air pollutant, or with nitrous oxide (N_{2}O), an anesthetic gas.
+Nitric oxide should not be confused with nitrogen dioxide (NO_{2}), a brown gas and major air pollutant, or with nitrous oxide (N_{2}O), an anaesthetic gas.